-How Do I Submit to Multiple Teams?
+How Do I Submit Into Multiple Teams?

-3. Rate your metrics
+3. Rate your metrics and add comments

 4. Click Submit